-For the sake of clarity, it must be noted that the power to appoint Senate members was altered by the 17th Amendment, 1913, removing the power from State legislatures and placing the responsibility in with State voters.
-The following discussion is naturally based upon the origin constitution and Hamilton's defence of it.
+For the sake of clarity, it must be noted that the power to appoint Senate members was altered by the 17th Amendment, 1913, removing the power from State legislatures and placing the responsibility with State voters to elect Senators.
+The following discussion is naturally based upon the original Constitution and Hamilton's defence of it.

 Hamilton’s response is simple, but he takes the rest of the paper to elucidate his reasons:

 that every government ought to contain in itself the means of its own preservation.
 It seems like a dramatic justification, but his assertion is based on the argument that without this power, the Federal government would be at the mercy of State governments to determine elections that would allow the continued operation of Congress, the House of Representatives in particular.
 Hamilton acknowledges that any power can be abused, and therefore decides that it is safer to place that power with the institutions that are most affected by it and through which it would be most natural to operate.

 Hamilton argues that the decision of the members of the Constitutional Convention to leave the power to elect members to the Senate by the States does not pose the same threat.
 Apart from the fact that it is within States’ interests to be represented at a federal level, the Senate’s composition and terms make it less susceptible to government disruption.
 Senators have six-year terms and the Senate has a one third rotation every two years, with only two senators at most per State.
 Hamilton’s opinion is that any government that was so bad as to cause the enough States to cease appointing senators so as to be a disruption to government business, would be a government for which

 no good citizen could desire its continuance.
 Hamilton does not think this scenario at all likely.